Leody Taveras Player Props: Rangers vs. Athletics

 Leody Taveras At The Plate

-- Taveras is batting .192 with two doubles, a triple and a walk.
+- Taveras is batting .200 with three doubles, a triple and a walk.

-- In three of eight games this season, Taveras has picked up at least one hit, including one game with multiple hits.
+- In four of nine games this year, Taveras has had at least one hit, including one game with multiple hits.

 - In two games this year, Taveras has picked up an RBI, and in both of those games he had multiple runs batted in.

-- In three of eight games this year, he has scored, including multiple runs once.
+- In four of nine games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.